Bg

 • The potty category will be available on your home screen

-• Pro Tip: Set reminders to prompt your child to use the potty — remind at certain times, like 10 AM and 3 PM, or at certain time intervals, such as 1 hour from the last time you logged a potty trip
+• Pro Tip: Set to prompt your child to use the potty — remind at certain times, like 10 AM and 3 PM, or at certain time intervals, such as 1 hour from the last time you logged a potty trip

-To try out these new features, update your Huckleberry app!
+To try out these new features, !

 Share article: